-The laser tube requires cool and clean distilled water to avoid overheating.
-Follow the maintenance instructions in your chiller's separate manual.
-Always use cool and clean distilled water and ensure it remains at $60-70^{\circ}F$ (15-20°C) during operation.
-If the temperature of the water ever approaches 75°F (24°C), discontinue work until it has cooled or find a way to reduce its temperature without interrupting the supply of water to the laser tube.
-The water should never be allowed to become too cold either, which could also cause the glass laser tube to shatter during use.
-Ensure the temperature never falls below 50°F (10°C).
-Always check the chiller's water level before use to ensure an adequate supply, and always clear the system of any bubbles before activating the laser.
+The laser tubes require cool and clean distilled water to avoid overheating.
+Tepid water at room temperature or a little below is ideal.
+The laser tube requires at least 4 gallons (15L) of cool and clean distilled water to avoid overheating.
+If the temperature of the water ever approaches $75^{\circ}F$ (24°C), discontinue work until it has cooled or find a way to reduce its temperature without interrupting the supply of water to the laser tubes.
+The water should never be allowed to become too cold either, which could also cause the glass laser tubes to shatter during use.
+During winter or if ice is used to cool hot water, ensure the temperature never falls below $50^{\circ}F$ (10°C).